Healthdirect Free Australian health advice you can count on.

 It's best to consult with a dietitian if you want to start a vegetarian or vegan diet.
 You should visit a dietitian if you:

-• intend to start a vegan diet
+• plan on starting a vegan diet

 • have a history of iron deficiency